jbush001/jbush001.github.io/_posts/2015-02-21-improved-3d-engine-profile.markdown

   * **External memory bandwidth** The framebuffer is larger than the cache.
 If triangles were rendered in the order they were submitted, the cache would most likely thrash.
 In a tiled renderer, the active set of tiles fits entirely in the cache.
-Each byte in the framebuffer is ideally be written to external memory only once.
+Each byte in the framebuffer is ideally written to external memory only once.
   * **Scaling** In order to fully utilize cores/threads, the workload needs to be divided into smaller tasks.
 Tiles are a convenient unit of work.
 The